-We then started a process of active collaboration with the supplier.
-The team in Shanghai and the three Bunzl operating companies that source products from the supplier, worked closely together to explain to the supplier why such forced labour practices are unacceptable and that resolving the issue was critical for maintaining an ongoing relationship with our company.
-This helped to convince the supplier.
-The supplier made the necessary changes and implemented a new contract with migrant workers and paid all the recruitment fees.
-An audit by an independent 3rd party was conducted to confirm the effective implementation of this new practice for all migrant workers.
+The team in Shanghai and the Bunzl operating companies that source products from the supplier, worked together to explain to the supplier why these practices are unacceptable and that resolving the issue was an essential condition for maintaining the relationship between Bunzl and the supplier.
+The supplier agreed to making the required changes and provided the required evidence to demonstrate the effective implementation.
+The paid fee was returned to the employees.
+The issue will be re-evaluated during the annual audits at this supplier.